What is Polycystic Ovary Syndrome, PCOS?

 - Reducing your risk for developing other medical conditions, such as heart disease, high cholesterol, or endometrial hyperplasia.

-Since PCOS is a lifelong condition, your treatment may change as you age.
-Most women with PCOS can lead healthy lives with medical treatment and lifestyle changes.
+Since this is a lifelong condition, your treatment may change as you age.
+However, most women can lead healthy lives with medical treatment and lifestyle changes.